Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues touch on themes of adventure and friendship, which are present in the correct answer, but are generic enough to apply to other children's stories, creating some ambiguity.
+The clues are vague enough to apply to multiple fantasy settings, providing productive ambiguity, but could be made slightly more relevant to the fantasy genre.
+Good potential for confusion.

 ✅ Strengths:
 - Attempt to create ambiguity